top of page

 6. Garden is Complete .jpg

-The design reduced the size and position of the lawn and brought the planting closer to the house whilst having a more functional ‘working’ kitchen garden and storage at the end.
+The design reduced the size and position of the lawn and brought the planting closer to the house, providing a more functional ‘working’ kitchen garden with storage at the end.

 The Newly Planted Garden

-I decided to make a real feature of the garden right in front of the full-length picture window by creating a gravel garden.
-I concentrated on creating a beautiful view with planting in the foreground and at different points beyond to create a greater depth of perception and make the space feel bigger.
+I concentrated on creating a beautiful view from indoors, using planting in the foreground and at different points beyond to create a greater depth of perception and make the space feel considerably larger than it actually is.

-Whilst other areas of the garden have prescribed gravel paths and stepping stones, the gravel garden allows my clients to pick different ways to walk through the garden and immerse themselves in the planting.
+While other areas of the garden have prescribed gravel paths and stepping stones, the gravel garden allows my clients to pick different ways to walk through the garden, whilst immersing themselves in the planting.

 To maximise productivity, I incorporated fruit trees throughout the garden, including blueberry bushes which provide beautiful blossom in spring and fruit to enjoy in the summer, plus colourful foliage in autumn.